starwolves/space/README.md

 ### Space Frontiers client
 You need to get the official Space Frontiers client with the default client-side content folder to be able to connect to the server yourself.
 There are no public releases of the client yet.
+The client is built on top of the latest stable Godot 3 release.
+This also means that there are graphical artefacts present on certain hardware and the optional high quality dynamic light configuration cannot be used on low-end devices due to poor performance.
+When Godot 4 is stable enough, the client will be upgraded and moved to Godot 4 for better 3D rendering.

 ## Contributions